 - Won denial of permanent injunction upon initial involvement in case against medical device manufacturer notwithstanding prior verdict of patent infringement where product generated annual revenue over $2 billion.

-- Won dismissal of an eight-count complaint under federal securities laws and myriad state laws arising out of an alleged fraud in connection with pre-IPO shares of Facebook, Inc.
+- Won dismissal of eight-count complaint under federal securities laws and myriad state laws arising out of an alleged fraud in connection with pre-IPO shares of Facebook, Inc.

 - Won dismissal of trade secret and product liability lawsuit in connection with a series of technology license agreements.